 We would find our speaker with its new Bluetooth name.

-Again, note that this is our dream of how this process should work if the JBL Connect app and JBL Clip 3 speaker eventually support this.
+Again, note that this is our dream of how this process should work if JBL eventually supports this.

-Tap the listed speaker in the Other Devices portion of the Bluetooth devices list.
+Tap the listed Clip 3 in the Other Devices portion of the Bluetooth devices list.

-Your mobile device then pairs with the JBL Clip 3 using its newly assigned name (“Tom’s Clip 3” in this demo).
+Your mobile device then pairs with the JBL Clip 3 using its new name.

-Perhaps one day, we will successfully change the Bluetooth device name of our JBL Clip 3 wireless speaker as well as to successfully pair it with a mobile device using this new name.
+Perhaps one day, we will successfully change the name of our JBL Clip 3.
+And then we will pair it using this new name.

 - JBL Clip 3 Charging Instructions, Step by Step